 CleanBench Anti-vibration Table

-Manufactured by TMC (Technical Manufacturing Coproration), the CleanBench™ vibration isolation lab table leads the industry in performance and is ideal for IVF applications.
+Manufactured by TMC (Technical Manufacturing Coproration), the CleanBench™ vibration isolation lab table is ideal for IVF applications.
 CleanBench incorporates TMC's unique Gimbal Piston™ Vibration Isolators and a tabletop with enhanced performance and features.

 Greater stability, especially for small size tables.
 The low profile, high density tops lower the overall floating center-of-mass ensuring inherently stability, even for relatively top-heavy payloads.

 Ergonomics optimized for the seated user by minimizing the thickness of the table-top.
 Other designs either offer 4" (100 mm) thick tops which awkwardly separate knees and elbows orsacrifice essential mass by offering a 2" (50mm) thick honeycomb top which does not have adequate mass for effective vibration isolation, especially for smaller table sizes.

 The Patented Gimbal Piston™ Isolator has been proven by independent tests to consistently outperform the competition.
 It achieves both horizontal and vertical isolation down to very low input levels.

 Thin-Wall Rolling Diaphragms — An integral part of the Gimbal Piston, the thin-wall, dacron-reinforced, rolling diaphragm air seals are only 0.020 in.
 (0.5 mm) thick and extremely flexible.
 They do not stiffen the spring as thicker rubber diaphragms do.